 History of GSAT 14

-GSAT 14 is the Geo stationary satellite, which will used for communication in India.
+GSAT 14 is the Geostationary satellite, which will be used for communication in India.
 GSAT 14 was actually going to be launched on 19 August 2013.

 GSAT 14 planned to launch at the time of 4:50 PM IST (11:20 UTC).

-Due to leak in the second stage fuel, the launching plan was cancelled.
+Due to leak in the second stage fuel, the launching plan was canceled.

 ISRO scientists decided to launch the GSAT 14 later with all the four new fuel stages.